work-wallet/BIClient/README.md

 * A SQL Server database server (any recent edition, including Azure SQL, Express, Developer, Standard, etc.)
 * A connection string for the database (suitable for use with the package `Microsoft.Data.SqlClient`)
 * Internet connectivity (with firewall access permitted to the Work Wallet API and authorisation endpoints)
-* An environment suitable for running a .NET Core 6.0 application (or alternatively a Microsoft Azure subscription for running the code as an Azure Function App)
+* An environment suitable for running a .NET 8.0 application (or alternatively a Microsoft Azure subscription for running the code as an Azure Function App)
 * If wishing to use the sample Power BI Desktop files - a local install of Microsoft Power BI Desktop
 * If wishing to build the code, an installation of Microsoft Visual Studio (2022) is recommended.